 - Environmental and developmental factors

-- Not caused by substance use, medication, or underlying medical condition
+- Is not caused by substance use, medication, or underlying medical condition

 - Depressive disorders